-The XMM-ESAS users guide can be downloaded from the GOF at: xmm-esas-v13.pdf.
+The XMM-ESAS users guide can be downloaded from the GOF at: xmm-esas-v13.pdf or viewed on-line.
 The document is in the process of being revised for the SAS V13 release but is not quite finished, but this partially upadted version is better than the old one as things changed significantly.

 The additional CalDB files required be XMM-ESAS can be downloaded from the GOF at: esas-caldb-sasv13.tar.gz.

 If problems arise or if the results look odd, please contact the GSFC GOF Helpdesk at: firstname.lastname@example.org.
 Suggestions for improving the software or documentation are also welcome.

 Warnings and Watchouts

 PN_BACK POSITION 04

 where in this case the offending quadrant was number 4 (as indicated by the spectrum name pnS003-4obj.pi).
 The failure can be verified by extracting a spectrum in detector coordinates using the extraction expression.
 The easiest fix is to deselect the affected quadrant.